yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 1. In the **Playground** section, select the **Chat** page, and ensure that the **my-gpt-model** model is selected in the configuration pane.

-2. In the **Setup** section, in the **Give the model instructions and context** box, replace the current text with the following statement: `The system is an AI teacher that helps people learn about AI`.
+2. In the **Setup** section, in  **Give the model instructions and context** box, replace the current text with the following statement: `The system is an AI teacher that helps people learn about AI`.

-3. Below the **Below add section** box, click on **Examples**. enter the following message and response in the designated boxes:
+3. Click on **+ Add Section** drop-down menu and select **Examples**.
+Now enter the following message and response in the designated boxes:

       ![](../media/imag8.png)